This post has been updated

 I’ve been saving a large portion of my paychecks.
-After paying off rent and bills, my account is debited weekly and money sent towards investments/mutual funds and my IRA.
-Of what’s left, I put some into a high yield savings account in order to maintain my emergency fund of 6 months of expenses.
+After paying off rent and bills, my account is debited weekly and money sent towards investments, including my Vanguard index funds and mutual funds and then my IRA.
+Of what’s left, I put some into high yield savings accounts in order to maintain my emergency fund of 6 months of expenses.
 If there’s anything left, I’ll usually decide to invest it as well.
 (Initially, I was saving up to buy a place, which I did!
 More on that later in the post).

 Overall, on average month to month, I am saving and investing about half of my paycheck.
 I wasn’t been able to do this every month, but in the first year and a half since becoming debt free I managed to stockpile approximately 150k in savings and an additional $50k in investments/IRA (on top of what I already had in there).
 Since purchasing my home, my savings has been a bit slower due to new home costs, but I’ve still been able to invest regularly and maintain my emergency fund!